ansible/ansible/docs/docsite/rst/community/development_process.rst

 .. code-block:: yaml

-  - Description starting with a lowercase letter and ending with a dot (https://github.com/reference/to/an/issue or, if there is no issue, reference to a pull request itself).
+  - Description starting with an uppercase letter and ending with a dot (https://github.com/reference/to/an/issue or, if there is no issue, reference to a pull request itself).

 Here are some examples: